SAHILSODHI/BigDataPlantTreatement/README.md

 We will use the 2015 and 2016 data sets available in directory `data`.

-Done as part of MiniProject (SOEN 691-UU / SOEN 499-UU - Big Data Analytics)
+Done as a part of MiniProject (SOEN 691-UU / SOEN 499-UU - Big Data Analytics)

 Technologies Used: